AnupamSingh2004/Juris-Lead/README.md

 ### Docker Services

-The backend runs in a Docker environment that includes:
+The application runs in a containerized environment that includes:

 - **Django Web Server** - Main API service
 - **PostgreSQL Database** - Primary data storage
 - **Redis Cache** - Session management and caching
-- **Ollama Integration** - Connects to host Ollama service for AI
+- **Ollama Container** - Custom fine-tuned IPC legal analysis model
+  - Includes our custom fine-tuned model for Indian legal analysis
+  - Also supports other models like qwen3, llama2, codellama, etc.
+  - Can be swapped with different Ollama models as needed

 ### Environment Variables